Aarhus University Seal

 Parental leave

 Paid leave must be held before unpaid leave.
-The order is therefore: leave with salary, leave with benefits and leave without income (if the 32 weeks are expanded to either 40 or 46 weeks).
+The order is therefore: leave with salary, leave with benefits and leave without income.

 Overview and examples